tymelancon/Hello-World/MDTutorials.md

 > Clear instructions that don't assume knowledge in the reader on a coding level

 > Knowing your audience.
 So for an extremely technical question, give technical answers and vice versa.

+Also I just wanted an excuse to use the ">" to finish this off.